 This is a large international initiative involving several key experts in quality of life and PRO research in oncology and is lead by Dr. Fabio Efficace, Head of the Health Outcomes Research Unit of the GIMEMA Foundation.
-This project started on April 2012 and it was financially supported by the GIMEMA.
-The Project also relies on the guidance and great expertise of worldwide experts, acting as Advisory Board members, and on an international network of dedicated Co-Investigators involved at different levels in the project, for example, identification of eligible studies for inclusion in the PROMOTION Registry, study evaluation, data collection and analyses.
+This project started on April 2012 and it was initially also supported by a research grant from the EORTC Quality of Life Group to the GIMEMA.
+The Project also relies on the guidance of eminent experts, acting as Advisory Board members, and on an international network of dedicated Co-Investigators involved at different levels in the project, for example, identification of eligible studies for inclusion in the PROMOTION Registry, study evaluation, data collection and analyses.

 The PROMOTION database contains several information regarding, for example, the PRO assessment methodology, the statistical design and the reported clinical and PRO results of RCTs.
 Such information is systematically collected and electronically archived into a password protected database.
 Typical data contained in the Registry are related, for example to: type of PRO instruments used, information regarding clinical significance of quality of life outcomes or details regarding the statistical approaches used to address missing quality of life data.
 A standardized working methodology is used and evaluation of studies that populate the database is performed using a common set of criteria across all cancer disease sites, thus allowing comparisons across all cancer areas.